-Important lessons
+Important lessons1

-For residents, the biggest enabling factors are:
+For residents, the biggest success factors are:

-- Support from the neighbourhood and their peers; - A simple and accessible municipal framework; - Clear guidance; - A basic kit for the management of lane closures.
+- Support from the neighborhood and their peers; - A simple and accessible municipal framework; - Clear support; - A basic guide for the management of lane closures.

-It is also important to strengthen support in the most vulnerable neighbourhoods by offering concrete assistance to deploy the project, or covering certain costs (printing posters, etc.).
+It is also relevant to strengthen support in the most vulnerable neighborhoods, by offering concrete support to deploy the project, or covering certain costs (printing posters, etc.).

-For municipalities, the obstacles identified are mainly linked to:
+As for municipalities, the obstacles identified are mainly linked to:

-- A lack of clarity as to the legal base from which to deploy the project (because it is part of a national program, to be implemented with local regulations which may differ); - Administrative costs; - Concerns about potential risks to children and possible disputes between neighbours.
+- A lack of clarity as to the legal base from which to deploy the project (because it is part of a national program, to be confronted with local regulations which may differ); - Administrative costs; - Concerns about potential risks to children and possible disputes between neighbours.

-Based on the analysis of Alice Ferguson (2019), Playing Out: a grassroots street play revolution, Cities & Health, 3: 1-2, 20-28.
+1 Based on the analysis of Alice Ferguson (2019).
+Playing out: a grassroots street play revolution, Cities & Health, 3: 1-2, 20-28.